 Activity Evidence that supports this approach Challenge number(s) addressed Support for educational visits Children engage with a broad and balanced curriculum through participation in activities that they otherwise might not be able to access.
 Visits also support children to develop non-cognitive skills such as resilience, self-confidence and motivation.
 4 Engage the families facing most challenges Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
 The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
 Regular communication with families via Marvellous Me and targeted contact with staff.
-5

-Contingency fund for acute issues.
-Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
-All ------------------------------------ --- -----
+5 Contingency fund for acute issues.
+Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond All duickly to needs that have not yet been identified. quickly to needs that have not yet been identified. --- ---

-Total budgeted cost: £59,000
+Total budgeted cost: £54,000